NFL picks for Week 16, score predictions, best bets today from self-learning AI

 SportsLine AI evaluated the Week 16 NFL odds and revealed its NFL score predictions and best NFL picks

-The Week 16 NFL schedule features 16 more games, including several with potential playoff ramifications.
-One such game is a Saturday NFC North battle between the Green Bay Packers (9-4-1) and the Chicago Bears (10-4).
-Chicago is favored by 1.5 points as Jordan Love and the Packers face Caleb Williams and the Bears.
-Green Bay has won nine of the past 10 meetings, including a 28-21 victory at Lambeau Field two weeks ago.
-Another key matchup between two contenders is the NFC South matchup between the division co-leading Carolina Panthers and Tampa Bay Buccaneers.
+The Week 16 NFL schedule features 16 more games, including several with potential playoff ramifications, such as Steelers vs. Lions, Broncos vs. Jaguars and Ravens vs. Patriots.
+Another such is a matchup between two contenders in the NFC South with the division co-leading Carolina Panthers and Tampa Bay Buccaneers.
 The teams are tied with 7-7 records and play each other two times in the final three weeks.

 Built using cutting-edge artificial intelligence and machine learning techniques by SportsLine's Data Science team, AI Predictions and AI Ratings are generated for each game.
 The AI predictions are determined by statistically learning from each team's historical data and then quantitatively evaluating the strength of the opponent's defense by assigning a numeric value out of 100 called a matchup score.
 It continuously refreshes on the most recent available data and can help you spot the biggest discrepancies in the lines.
 SportsLine's AI PickBot has hit more than 2,000 4.5- and 5-star prop picks since the start of the 2023 season.